How to get the best tour prices when you are on a budget

 Some tour companies offer half day tours in 2 sessions (a morning and an afternoon session) however this makes for a rushed tour (they have to fit the next or the previous session in so there isn’t time for the usual tour “atmosphere magic” and photos).

 It’s such a shame to jam in a quick look at a few cellar doors for almost the same price as a full day tour so unless your reasons are time based (you need to attend a wedding or some other activity in the valley), I wouldn’t recommend choosing a half day tour simply for economic reasons.

-Hint: Look for tours that include cellar door tasting fees in the price (our Hunter Valley Wine and Beer Adventure Tour is a good example).
+Hint: Look for tours where the cellar door tasting fees are collected upfront by the driver on the day (our Hunter Valley Wine and Beer Adventure Tour is a good example).
 This way there are no awkward moments and you don’t have to rely on others in your tour group (that you may not know) to pay their fair share.
-Many cellars will discount their bottle price by $5 if you make a purchase so you are still getting your $5pp tasting fee (pre-paid in the tour price) returned to you and your tasting for “free”!